-The primary PE and sport premium 2017 to 2018 (“the premium”) will be paid by the Secretary of State for Education (“Secretary of State”) to the academies and free schools as stated in section 14 of the Education Act 2002.
+The primary PE and sport premium (“the premium”) will be paid by the Secretary of State for Education (“Secretary of State”) to the academies and free schools as stated in section 14 of the Education Act 2002.

-The premium for the 2017 to 2018 academic year is paid in 2 instalments from the Secretary of State to academies and free schools as follows:
+The premium is paid in 2 installments from the Secretary of State to academies and free schools in November and March

 Purpose of the premium

-The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils, in the 2017 to 2018 academic year, to encourage the development of healthy, active lifestyles.
+The premium must be used to fund additional and sustainable improvements to the provision of PE and sport, for the benefit of primary-aged pupils.

 - the engagement of all pupils in regular physical activity – the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school

 - the profile of PE and sport is raised across the school as a tool for whole-school improvement

 - increased confidence, knowledge and skills of all staff in teaching PE and sport